Whew – talk about canning overload. This is what happens when I go to the farmers market with too much cash.

 - A quart of small 3″-5″ pickling cucumbers, $4

 The jalapenos were a no-brainer.
-John and I enjoy pickled jalapenos in everything from potato salads to burgers and tartar sauce, and I had a perfect recipe from Food in Jars to get started.
+Rahul and I enjoy pickled jalapenos in everything from potato salads to burgers and tartar sauce, and I had a perfect recipe from Food in Jars to get started.

-I’m also (very surprisingly) out of beer pickles, but I wanted try some mixed with dill and garlic instead of sugar and beer (and also another Food in Jars recipe).
+I’m also (very surprisingly) out of beer pickles, but I wanted to try some mixed with dill and garlic instead of sugar and beer (and also another Food in Jars recipe).

-Sweet corn is a must – these farmers pull up with the back of their pick-up truck and unload a gigantic mound of sweet corn onto a little table where it makes its way to the long line of hungry Hoosier who want their corn.
+Sweet corn is a must – these farmers pull up with the back of their pick-up truck and unload a gigantic mound of sweet corn onto a little table where it makes its way to the long line of hungry Hoosier who wants their corn.
 Hey, we know how to grow it RIGHT, okay?
 I can always put it on the grill or husk it into a potato and ham hash, of which I did both

 - Sweet and Savory Tomato Jam, Food52